You are here

 Veterans' Entitlements (Special Assistance — Motorcycle Purchase) Regulations 2001 (Motorcycle Benefit)

 These regulations provide for a payment of 1/11 of the value of a motorcycle or motorcycle part to compensate for the imposition of GST.
 The maximum value of the motorcycle or motorcycle part is the 'car limit' (also referred to as the car depreciation limit), specified in subsection 40-230 (3) of the Income Tax Assessment Act 1997 (as a guide, the car limit for the 2017-18 financial year is $57,581).
 This limit is reviewed each financial year and may change.
 The GST inclusive market value of the car should disregard any value that is attributed to modifications that are made to the car solely for the purpose of adapting the car for driving by the person or transporting the person.
 The link at the end of this text takes you to the declaration form required for GST exemption.
 The definition of a 'motorcycle' includes vehicles with no more than four wheels that are steered by handle bars.

 This payment is available to veterans (including members of the Forces or members of a Peacekeeping Force) who:

-- are receiving a (permanent) Special Rate disability pension, or
+- are receiving the (permanent) rate of Special Rate of disability compensation payment, or

 - have lost a leg or both arms as a result of a war-caused or defence-caused injury or disease, or

 - have had a leg or both arms rendered permanently and completely useless as a result of a war-caused or defence-caused injury or disease.

 An eligible veteran who on or after 1 July 2000 buys a motorcycle on which GST is payable, and intends to use the motorcycle for his or her personal transportation (whether or not as the driver) will be eligible for the benefit.

 After a person receives the motorcycle benefit in relation to a motorcycle or purchases a GST-free car, the benefit will not be payable for any subsequent motorcycle purchase until: